 Grief can begin before someone dies

-On the other hand, sometimes people are surprised by how little they feel (or by feeling a sense of relief) when the person actually dies, and say that they have done much of their grieving already.
-This is also a normal response, and doesn't mean they are denying their loss or that they did not really care for the person.
+Some people are surprised by how little they feel or by feeling a sense of relief when the person actually dies, and say that they have done much of their grieving already.
+This is also a normal response.
+It doesn’t mean they are denying their loss or that they did not really care for the person.

-In some cases, people are not greatly affected by their loss at the time of the death, but find it harder as time passes, and they experience their loss in a delayed way.
+Other people don’t feel greatly affected by their loss at the time of the death, but find it harder as time passes.
 Again, this is quite common.

-Cancer Council produces a number of resources, including Living with Advanced Cancer, Understanding Palliative Care and Facing End of Life, which may help prior to the death of a loved one.
+Cancer Council produces a number of resources, including Living with Advanced Cancer, Understanding Palliative Care and Facing End of Life, which you may find helpful.
 Call Cancer Council 13 11 20 for more information.